section-engineering-education/engineering-education/content/articles/using-amazon-web-service-for-django-media-files-storage/index.md

 We import the `Post` model we created earlier from the `models.py` file.
 We place a period before the models to show the path to the `models.py` file.

 Then, we pass a request as an argument in our posts view as an `HttpRequest` object.
-As we’ll see later, this enables us to call the view function in our routes.
+As we will see later, this enables us to call the view function in our routes.

 We also pass in a context that contains the objects in our models in dictionary format.
 The dictionary value, `Post.objects.all()`, retrieves all the `Post` objects.
 As of now, our `Post` model is empty as we have not added any posts yet.